Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection

 \subsection{Comparison of LLMs with Static Analysis Tools (RQ2)}

-Table~\ref{tab:eff-all-smells-humans} (last 4 columns) provides a comparison of LLMs and traditional static analysis tools for the nine analyzed code smells in terms of Precision, Recall, and F1-Score.
+The four rightmost columns of Table \ref{tab:eff-all-smells-humans} present the results obtained from static analysis tools.
+Together with the previous columns reporting LLM results, we can perform a direct comparison between static analysis tools and LLM-based approaches.
 Our results show that LLMs often outperform static analysis tools for at least three code smells: \textit{Data Class, Feature Envy, and Intensive Coupling}.
-For \textit{Data Class}, all LLMs are more effective than static analysis tools across the three metrics, indicating that LLMs are clearly the best choice for this smell.
+For \textit{Data Class}, all LLMs are more effective than static analysis tools for all three metrics, indicating that LLMs are clearly the best choice for this smell.
 In the case of \textit{Feature Envy}, Llama-3.3 fares best with a notably higher Precision (0.94) and F1-score (0.71).
 However, other LLMs perform poorly on this smell, revealing inconsistencies across models.
 For \textit{Intensive Coupling}, JSpIRIT achieves an F1-score of 0.67, which is higher than two LLMs (GPT-5 and Llama-3.3).
 However, DeepSeek-R1 and Qwen2.5-Coder are better options, suggesting that these LLMs are effective at identifying code smells related to intensive use of method calls.
 That is, DeepSeek-R1 outperforms both JSpIRIT and Organic in terms of F1-score (0.81) and Recall (0.83), while Qwen2.5-Coder achieves the highest Precision (0.84).

 For well-defined code smells, such as \textit{Large Class and Long Method}, both LLMs and static analysis tools often achieve strong results.
 In fact, the best-performing LLMs tend to outperform or closely match the tools for these smells.
 For instance, Llama-3.3 achieves the highest Precision (0.95) and F1-score (0.88) for \textit{Large Class}, surpassing JDeodorant and JSpIRIT.
 However, JSpIRIT outperforms all other strategies in Recall (0.92).
 Results for \textit{Long Method} follow a similar pattern, but GPT-5 mini shows the highest Precision (0.80) and F1-score (0.87), while Organic achieves perfect Recall (1.00).
 These results confirm the effectiveness of LLMs in detecting size-related code smells in par with traditional tools.